Duration

 How should I prepare for scuba dive certification?

-We provide the e-learning papers through PADI.
+If becoming certified here, we will provide the e-learning papers through PADI.
 The theory should be studied at home.
 It is not necessary to take the exam before coming to the islands, but it is recommended to study the theory of diving before doing the practical part here.

 You will learn how to dive from the ground up: